16 Accessing Ancient Metagenomic Data

 As an exercise, we will try filtering to a particular set of samples, then generate some download scripts, and download the files.

-Figure 17.4: The AMDirT viewer with a filter menu coming out of the project name column, with an example search of the project ‘Kocher 2021’ in the search bar.
+Figure 16.4: The AMDirT viewer with a filter menu coming out of the project name column, with an example search of the project ‘Muhlemann2020’ in the search bar.

-Figure 17.5: The AMDirT viewer with a filter menu coming out of the geo location column, with an example search of the country ‘United Kingdom’ written in the search bar and the entry ticked in the results.
+Figure 16.5: The AMDirT viewer with a filter menu coming out of the geo location column, with an example search of the country ‘Norway’ written in the search bar and the entry ticked in the results.

 You should be left with 2 rows.

-Finally, scroll back to the first column and tick the boxes of these four samples (Figure 17.6).
+Finally, scroll back to the first column and tick the boxes of these two samples (Figure 16.6).

-Figure 17.6: The AMDirT viewer with just four rows with samples from Kocher2021 that are located in the United Kingdom being displayed, and the tickboxes next to each one selected
+Figure 16.6: The AMDirT viewer with just two rows with samples from Muhlemann2020 that are located in the Norway being displayed, and the tickboxes next to each one selected

-Figure 17.7: The AMDirT viewer after pressing the ‘validate selection’ button.
-A range of buttons are displayed at the bottom including a warning message, with the buttons offering download of a range of files such as download scripts, AncientMetagenomeDir library tables and input configuration sheets for a range of ancient DNA bioinformatics pipelines
+Figure 16.10: The AMDirT viewer after pressing the ‘validate selection’ button.
+A range of buttons are displayed at the bottom including a warning message, with the buttons offering download of a range of files such as download scripts, AncientMetagenomeDir library tables and input configuration sheets for a range of ancient DNA bioinformatics pipelines.
+Hovering over the ‘sample download script’ button produces a tooltip with an estimate of the expected download size of all selected FASTQ files

 You should have four categories of buttons: